Xeraclom14/ShaderGraph-UI-Masking-Fixer/README.md

 This script adds a few lines to the generated shader code to enable stencil shenanigans, (hopefully) making masking work.

 Installation:
-Copy the FBXAnimationClipOrganizer.cs script into Scripts\Editor.
+Copy the ShaderGraphMaskFixer.cs script into Scripts\Editor.

 Usage:
 1) To open, go to Window -> ShaderGraph UI Masking Fixer.